 If you discover from the LIM or council files that some work has been done on the house without a building consent, (the original plans and drawings of any alterations may be available from the council for you to check against), you can ask the vendor to apply to the council for a certificate of acceptance.

 The vendor is not bound to comply with your request (and the council may or may not decide to issue a certificate of acceptance) but risks losing the sale by not being able to demonstrate that the work is up to Building Code standard.

 When you are buying a house, the principle of buyer beware applies.
 It is your responsibility to check out the property and either find or discount defects.

 The agent has no legal obligation to point out the defects of the property to you, but neither are they permitted to make misleading statements or give misleading impressions about the property.
 So ask lots of questions and make sure they get back to you with answers.
 If you believe you have been misled, you may have remedies under the Fair Trading Act.

-There may also be a remedy under the Contractual Remedies Act 1979 for misrepresentation made by the agent that induced you to enter into the agreement to purchase.
+There may also be a remedy under the Contract and Commercial Law Act for misrepresentation made by the agent that induced you to enter into the agreement to purchase.
 You would have to discuss this with a lawyer.

 When you decide to go ahead with a purchase you have to sign a sale and purchase agreement which, when signed by the vendor, becomes a binding contract.
 Learn more about what is usually found in a sale and purchase agreement.

 It is essential to do a title search before you purchase any property to find out about the ownership of the property and whether there are any restrictions on the usage of the land, such as a fencing covenant, or building restrictions.